0x556c79/nZEDb-autoinstaller/README.md

 * Install ffmpeg, mediainfo, p7zip-full, unrar and lame
 * Install yEnc from Source
 * Install Composer
-* Install PHP 5.6 & Extensions
+* Install PHP 7.2 & Extensions
   * Set the right Config for nZEDb to the php.ini
   * Install yEnc decoder extension for PHP5
-* Install MySQL 5.6
+* Install MariaDB 10
   * Create the 'nzedb' user in MySQL and grant it permission
   * Secure Mysql installation
 * Install Apache2